GarrettJenkinson/informME/README.md

 # informME

-## An information-theoretic pipeline for methylation analysis of WGBS data.
+## An information-theoretic pipeline for methylation analysis of WGBS data

 ### LATEST RELEASE: v0.3.0
 -----------------------------------------------------------------